blakadder/blog/_posts/2022-09-27-android-panel-webview.md

 ## Finished

-Now you can use Fully Kiosk, Home Assistant Companion or any other app that depends on a newer version of WebView.
+Now you can use Fully Kiosk, Home Assistant Companion, Wallpanel and other apps that depend on a newer version of WebView.